 Our business could be materially and adversely affected by the outbreak of avian flu, severe acute respiratory syndrome, or SARS, another health epidemic, severe weather conditions or other catastrophes.
 In April 2009, influenza A (H1N1), a new strain of flu virus commonly referred to as "swine flu," was first discovered in North America and quickly spread to other parts of the world, including China.
 In January and February 2008, a series of severe winter storms afflicted extensive damages and significantly disrupted people's lives in large portions of southern and central China.
 In May 2008, an earthquake measuring 8.0 on the Richter scale hit Sichuan Province in southwestern China, causing huge casualties and property damages.
+In February 2013, H7N9 Avian influenza was first discovered in Shanghai, China and quickly widened its geographical spread in China.
 Because our business operations rely heavily on the efforts of individual sales agents, in-house sales representatives and claims adjustors, any prolonged recurrence of avian flu or SARS, or the occurrence of other adverse public health developments such as influenza A (H1N1), severe weather conditions such as the massive snow storms in January and February 2008 and other catastrophes such as the Sichuan earthquake may significantly disrupt our staffing and otherwise reduce the activity level of our work force, thus causing a material and adverse effect on our business operations.